Nafeij/Nafeij-s-BS3-Fixpack/README.md

     [FIXED] Ranged abilities being capped off by Exertion.
 So for instance Gunnulf can't use Rank 3 of Forge Ahead and Sparr cannot use max-range Insult if they only have 2 EXE.
-    [FIXED] Survival finale cutscene and final scores not triggering properly
+    [FIXED] Survival finale cutscene and final scores not triggering properly [ADDED] Secret item from Yak's BS2 Fixpack included for continuity

 ------------------------------------------------------------------